UBC-MDS/Bee_Colony_Dashboard/README.md

 ## Welcome

 Thank you for showing interest in the Bee Colony Dashboard!
+To view the dashboard please click [here](https://bee-colony-dashboard.herokuapp.com).

 This README was created to provide you with more information about this project.
 Use the links below to jump to a section or scroll down.